Arthur Falls

-Arthur Grand Pre’ Falls (December 25, 1901 – January 9, 2000) was an African-American physician and activist based in Chicago.
+Arthur Grand Pre’ Falls Sr. (December 25, 1901 – January 9, 2000) was an African-American physician and activist based in Chicago.
 He became in 1925 the founder of the city's first Catholic Worker.

 A graduate of the medical school at Northwestern University, Falls would also play a major role in the desegregation of Chicago's medical facilities.

 Biography

 Early life and education

 Born to William Arthur and Angelina Santalia Degrandprie Falls in 1901, Arthur was raised Catholic in a Creole household.
 His father was a postman and his mother was a dressmaker.
 Falls attended public schools, however, as Catholic schools in the area did not accept black students.
 Their parish was Our Lady of Solace Catholic Church.

 Falls attended the medical school at Northwestern University and gained his medical license in 1925.
 He opened a private practice near Provident Hospital, the only facility in the city that accepted black patients.
 Catholic hospitals at the time were also still segregated.